 Preparing Your Google Pixel for Trade-in: What to do Before Selling Your Phone

-- Are you wondering how to sell your old Google Pixel?
-Make sure to factory data reset Google Pixel first so you can protect your data, and the device can be better prepared for the next buyer.
+- To sell your old Google Pixel, performing a factory data reset first is important.
+This step ensures your data is protected and the device is properly prepared for the next buyer.

 - Learn how to avoid the potential damage that could cause the price of your phone to drop when shipping.